Clemex/typescript-react-template/readme.md

 1. `components\Counter.tsx` - The presentational component for a counter which can be incremented, decremented, edited, and which supports undo/redo
 1. `components\CounterContainer.tsx` - A redux-connected container component for the counter along with the relevant action and reducer
 1. `components\shared.tsx` - Shared presentational components which wrap Material UI components

+# Building and Running the Project

+The command `npm run start` from a terminal (or shell) will compile and launch the project in your browser at the location `http://localhost:3000/` with a watcher which will rebuild the project whenever any source file is changed.

 # Libraries